Rex (artist): Reception and exhibitions

 Robert Mapplethorpe knew REX and was attracted to his hard-core imagery relating to the Mineshaft.
-The photographer developed a photographic portfolio that reflected the same themes and, like Rex, had strong links with the West Coast fetish scene (they both had work published by Drummer magazine editor Jack Fritscher).
-The photographer was more focused on Los Angeles whilst Rex preferred San Francisco.
+The photographer developed a photographic portfolio that reflected the same themes and, like REX, had strong links with the West Coast fetish scene (they both had work published by Drummer magazine editor Jack Fritscher).
+The photographer was more focused on Los Angeles whilst REX preferred San Francisco.
 His work secured an invitation in April 1978 from Robert Opel to have a one-man exhibit at his newly opened Fey Wey Gallery on Harrison Street in San Francisco.
-REX's hyper-masculine men of this period were best described by Jack Fritscher, who was also one of Mapplethorpe's lovers, who met Rex in person for the first time at the opening:
+REX's hyper-masculine men of this period were best described by Jack Fritscher, who was also one of Mapplethorpe's lovers, who met REX in person for the first time at the opening:

 Like Mapplethorpe's pictures, any exhibition of such scenes, which also include imagery occasionally suggesting bestiality, urolagnia and sexual involvement with boys, are rare and dogged by controversy.
-In 1985 Rex was selected as one of the city's "100 Most Influential Artists" and shown as part of the Mayor's Art Gala.
+In 1985 REX was selected as one of the city's "100 Most Influential Artists" and shown as part of the Mayor's Art Gala.
 He was represented by a work entitled 'Dogtreats' which drew immediate press condemnation in the San Francisco Chronicle.
-Richard D. Mohr (Department of Philosophy at University of Illinois) struggled to find a publisher for Gay Ideas: Outing and Other Controversies (1994) specifically because it included work by Rex.
-Richard Goldstein, writing in Village Voice, condemned the sexual activities of the fetish community and what he called its 'Naziphile' sympathies, pointing to Rex's work as evidence.
-There have been few publicly accessible exhibitions of the artist's work as a result, although he has found a more accepting climate in Amsterdam.
-The Leather Archives, Chicago, IL featured an exhibit in 2021 showcasing a broad spectrum of Rex’s art including a few of his controversial pieces.
+Richard D. Mohr (Department of Philosophy at University of Illinois) struggled to find a publisher for Gay Ideas: Outing and Other Controversies (1994) specifically because it included work by REX.
+Richard Goldstein, writing in Village Voice, condemned the sexual activities of the fetish community and what he called its 'Naziphile' sympathies, pointing to REX's work as evidence.
+There have been few publicly accessible exhibitions of the artist's work as a result, although he found a more accepting climate in Amsterdam.
+The Leather Archives & Museum in Chicago featured an exhibit in 2021 showcasing a broad spectrum of REX's art, including a few of his controversial pieces.